RegExp Find and Replace

 If the Value is 1 and if <Else> tag is specified between <If> and <End If> tags, then only the text between <If> and <Else> tags will be included in the Find what/Replace with strings, but the text between <Else> and <End If> tags will be omitted; if the Value is 0, the text between <If> and <Else> tags will be omitted and the text between <Else> and <End If> tags will be included.

-The <If> tag in the first form could have specified ID argument as well.
+The <If> tag in the first form could have a specified ID argument as well.

 The <End If> tags should not have any specified argument.

-The text between <If> and <End If> tags could contain another tags which would have corresponding controls enabled if the Value of <If> tag is 1.
-The text between <If> and <End If> tags could contain even another <If> / <End If> blocks, which means that they could be nested without any limit on depth.
+The text between <If> and <End If> tags could contain other tags which would have corresponding controls enabled if the Value of <If> tag is 1.
+The text between <If> and <End If> tags could contain other <If> / <End If> blocks as well, which means that they could be nested without any limit on depth.

 Adding any of those mentioned tags to the presets is optional.
 The presets with those tags are longer and somewhat harder to write, but you could do that just once and after that their adjustment using the adjustment dialog box will be child's play.
 Of course, many of the predefined presets are already written with such tags, so you could use them out of the box.

-The adjustment dialog boxes that you get when you choose presets by menu/toolbar/hotkey are similar to the Tune dialog box that could be opened from the Preset Settings dialog box, with the difference that the preset will be actually applied when you click on the OK button in them.
+The adjustment dialog boxes that you get when you choose presets by menu/toolbar/hotkey are similar to the Tune dialog box that could be opened from the Preset Settings dialog box; with the difference being that the preset will actually be applied to them when you click on the OK button in them.

-The adjustment dialog boxes have also the Don't show this dialog anymore check box on the bottom.
-If you have ticked on that check box, after you confirm the execution of preset the subsequent presets started by menu/toolbar/hotkey will be applied without displaying of the adjustment dialog box.
+The adjustment dialog boxes also have the Don't show this dialog anymore check box on the bottom.
+If you have ticked on that check box, after confirming execution of the preset, the subsequent presets started by menu/toolbar/hotkey will be applied without displaying the adjustment dialog box.
 If you want to have the adjustment dialog box displayed again, you should turn on the Show dialog box for adjusting of the preset selected in the menu or toolbar option in the Options dialog box.

 This add-on is a false positive reported as a worm by F-Secure.
 The author of F-Secure promised me that will update its database and put the add-on on the white-list, but still didn't.
 If you go to the www.virustotal.com/en/ site, you will see that it is safe tested by 54 popular anti-virus engines; the only one reporting a worm in it is F-Secure.
-By the way, the F-Secure was constantly having the largest number of false positives in last few years according to the Real-World Protection Test by AV-Comparatives.
+By the way, over the last few years F-Secure continues to have the largest number of false positives, according to the Real-World Protection Test by AV-Comparatives.

-If you are interested about my other add-ons for MediaMonkey, you could visit the following page.
+If you are interested in my other add-ons for MediaMonkey, you could visit the following page.